 Read on for a bit of travel bug-inducing wonder, and a whole lot of new knowledge with our backpacker’s guide to Brisbane.

-First things first.
-Brisbane, Brissy, Bris, BrisVegas is wedged between 100km of very famous coastline – with 50km of Gold Coast beaches to the south and the same again to its Sunshine Coast north.
+Brisbane is wedged between 100km of very famous coastline – with 50km of Gold Coast beaches to the south, and 50km to the Sunshine Coast up north.

 Where to Stay

 If you’ve already sorted your accommodation for Brisbane, skip this part.

 But if you want to drive your dollar further, focus your attention on the hostel scene rather than hotels, which will not only save you money and transport to all the things-to-see-and-do in the city, but you’ll meet plenty of like-minded travellers at the same time.

 Here, you’ll find most backpacker hostels share the same postcode as Brisbane’s CBD.
 Read on for stylish yet affordable digs to rest your head after a big day in the city.

 To be in the thick of it all: Nomads Backpackers, Brisbane CBD

 Smack-bang across the road from Central Station and walking distance from Queen Street Mall and South Bank, Nomads Backpackers’ digs aren’t too shabby (and are very accessible).
 It’s close to a cluster of other hostels in the backpacking ‘heart’ of the Brisbane CBD (with the famous Down Under Bar below it) and has all the charm and history a heritage-listed building can offer.

 Its rooftop terrace is a great spot to chill out and watch the sunset, have a barbecue and mingle with fellow residents.
 They also have common areas where you can kick back or cook up a feast.
 With free activities seven days a week, their customers don’t call them boring, ever.